 However, there’s no need to fret if you fail to secure a Karijini camping spot.

-In a nearby town, you can find a range of Tom Price camping accommodation options, just an hours drive west of Karijini National Park.
+In a nearby town, you can find a range of Tom Price accommodation options, just an hours drive west of Karijini National Park.
 The park also provides a variety of stay options catering to every traveller’s distinct accommodation needs.

 At Tom Price Tourist Park, you can recharge your batteries under the stars, in chalets and cabins, or in powered sites for buses, vans, and fifth-wheelers.